MinaProtocol/mina/docs/specs/consensus/README.md

 ### 3.4.1 `isWindowStop`

 This algorithm detects whether we have reached the end of a sub-window.
 It is used to decide if we must perform a `v`-shift.
-It takes as input the current local slot number `s`, the shift parameter `v` and outputs `true` if we have reached the end of a sub-window and `false` otherwise.
+It takes as input the current epoch slot number `s`, the shift parameter `v` and outputs `true` if we have reached the end of a sub-window and `false` otherwise.

 ```rust
 fn isWindowStop(s, v) -> bool